antonio357/Landing-Page-Challenge/README.md

 # Landing-Page-Challenge
-From Gama-Academy the challenge is to build a landing page about covid-19
+From Gama Academy assignment, the challenge is to build a landing page about covid-19.